flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 ##### Chain of Trust {.tabs .active}

 The convoluted boot process you've read before was designed to implement a sophisticated **chain of trust**.
-This makes sure that, once the hypervisor is ready to execute userland code, the latter is always encrypted and signed by no other than Microsoft.
+This makes sure that, once the hypervisor is ready to execute userland code, the latter is always encrypted and signed by none other than Microsoft.

 To efficiently obfuscate the boot process, multiple types of cyphers are employed.
 For instance, The second bootloader (2BL/CB) is decrypted using **RC4** (a fast algorithm), whose decryption key is constructed at run-time using **HMAC-SHA**.
 Then, the decrypted code is hashed (using **SHA1** and **ROT**).
 Finally, to check that 2BL hasn't been tampered with, the calculated hash is compared against a stored hash pre-signed with Microsoft's private key (using **RSA**).

-For an increased protection, each console embeds a unique **CPU key** imprinted on the eFuses just before the console leaves the factory.
+For increased protection, each console embeds a unique **CPU key** imprinted on the eFuses just before the console leaves the factory.
 At runtime, the CPU key is mixed with other parameters to devise part of the bootloader's keys.
 All in all, this means cracking one CPU key won't affect other consoles.

 Once the Hypervisor is loaded into main RAM, the chain of trust is in place and no code will be executed without the Hypervisor's permission, especially since the latter possesses **W^X** abilities.

-##### Irreversable and unique numbers {.tab}
+##### Irreversible and unique numbers {.tab}

 To further protect the chain of trust and prevent external alterations, boot stages also query the cluster of **768 eFuses** to find the following information [@anti_piracy-fusesets]: